TFA5KOR/github-actions-demo/slideshow.md

     strategy:
       matrix:
        node_version: [6,8,10]
-      # max-parallel: 2 # used to limit max jobs you want to run the matrix in paralelle
+      # max-parallel: 2 # used to limit max jobs you want to run the matrix in paralell
-      # fail-fast: true # write what is the use of it?
+      # fail-fast: true
+      # by default, matrix workflows fail fast.
+      # That is to say: if one of the jobs in the matrix expansion fails, the rest of the jobs will be cancelled.
     runs-on: ubuntu-latest
     steps:
       - name: Log node version